adamdjbrett/desecratingthesacred.com/content/index.md

       - title: "Style & Approach"
         video:
         image: "/img/demo-image-02.webp"
         content: "Visually grounded in elemental forces—wind, fire, earth, and water—the film juxtaposes archival imagery, on-the-ground footage, and Indigenous narration.
-It contrasts two horizons: from the deck of the ship, the colonizer’s gaze consecrating land for conquest; from the shore, the Indigenous perspective witnessing desecration.
-These dual vantage points embody the clash between domination and freedom, desecration and renewal."
+It contrasts two perspectives: the view-from-the-shore of our free an independent Native ancestors, contrasted with a view from the deck of the ship with the colonizers' gaze claiming to consecrating newly identified land for the purpose of domination they call 'civlilzation'.
+The view-from-the-shore, the Original Peoples' perspective witnessing the desecration of their pristine lands and waters the free way of life.
+These differing persepctives provide the context for the clash between a free existence and domination, desecration, and renewal."
 tags:
   - all